-Residents of Phoenix are all familiar with high ozone alert days.
-We have all seen the not-as-witty-as-usual air quality messages on the highway message boards asking us to carpool the next day.
-The primary pollutant contributing to bad air quality is ozone.
-But what is ozone; why does the American Lung Association give Maricopa county a grade F on its State of the Air Report?
+As Phoenix residents, we are all aware of high ozone alert days.
+We have all seen the less-than-clever air quality messages on the highway message boards urging us to carpool the following day.
+Ozone is the primary pollutant that contributes to poor air quality.
+However, what is ozone, and why does the American Lung Association give Maricopa County an F on its State of the Air Report?

 What is Ozone?